Using Python Tools

 - What is a Python tool?

-- How can I install and run a Python tool?
+- How can I install, run, and manage a Python tool?

 Objectives